 Staining wood is perhaps the best way to change its existing color.
-Traditional stains penetrate the surface of the wood, allowing the natural grain and patterns of the wood to show through, while still changing its color.
+Traditional water-based wood stain penetrates the surface of the wood.

 Simply painting a piece of wood would mean that the paint sits on the top of the wood, blocking out the beautiful design that exists in the wood already.

-Therefore, staining wood is preferred to help keep the beauty of the original grain intact.
+Therefore, staining wood is preferred to help keep the beauty of the grain pattern intact.

-Gel stain differs from traditional stains in that it doesn’t need to penetrate the wood.
-Instead, it sort of sits on top of the wood and provides a see-through layer of color.
+Although, gel stain differs a bit from traditional stains in that it doesn’t need to penetrate the wood.
+Instead, it sort of sits on top of the wood and provides a semi-transparent stain.

 This preserves the grain but can be much more flexible and require less effort from staining projects.

 Does staining wood protect it?